 4. use the technology as it's intended

 Schlage offers smart locks that work with a variety of technologies.
-The Schlage Encode deadbolt connects to your network over WiFi, the Schlage Sense lock uses Bluetooth technology and the Schlage Connect® Smart Deadbolt comes in models that work with either Z-Wave or Zigbee technology.
+The Schlage Encode and Schlage Encode Plus deadbolts connect to your network over WiFi, the Schlage Sense lock uses Bluetooth technology and the Schlage Connect® Smart Deadbolt comes in models that work with either Z-Wave or Zigbee technology.
 That means if you want remote access for your smart lock, you need a compatible phone or tablet to control them.

 If you’re using a Bluetooth smart lock, the Bluetooth on your phone needs to be turned on, and you need to be within approximately 30 feet of the lock.
 Z-Wave and Zigbee smart locks require a hub for smart phone integration.
 There are plenty of options here, so visit our Works With page for an up-to-date list and information.
 And if you choose a WiFi lock, your wireless internet needs to remain on to take advantage of all the remote capabilities available.

 5. clean your lock gently